marina601/scooter-circle/README.md

 ### View for logged in User:

 -	A logged-in user will benefit from the full functionality of the site.
--	The navigation links will contain (Home, Products, Profile, Add Review, Logout)
+-	The navigation links will contain (Home, Products, Profile, Logout)
 -	Logged in user can view the full range of products available on the site
--	Logged in user can add a review by clicking on the product, where an empty text field will be provided for them
+-	Logged in user can add a review by once full product details are viewed, where an empty text field will be provided for them to add their review.
 -	Logged in user can view other users reviews for the selected product
 -	Logged in user can Edit or Delete their review
--	Logged in user can see all the products which they have reviewed on their profile page
+-	Logged in user can see all the reviews which they have created on their profile page and manage them acordingly

 ##### back to [content](#table-of-content)

 ### View for Admin:

--	The navigation links for Admin user will contain (Products, Profile, Add Product, Add Review, Logout)
+-	The navigation links for Admin user will contain (Home, Products, Profile, Add Product, Logout)
 -	Admin user will be able to add the product to the database by clicking on the link "Add Product" and fill in the pre-populated form
 -	Admin user will reserve the right to delete any inappropriate or offensive reviews from users if they breach the term and conditions of the site.
+-   Admin user will be able to view all the reviews created in their profile page
+-   Admin user will be able to edit or delete their own reviews
+-   Admin user will be able to create a new review for a specific product
+-   Admin user will be able to edit or delete a product

 ##### back to [content](#table-of-content)